 FTX Quant Zone

-FTX Quant Zone is where you can natively automate your crypto trading based on pretty advanced parameters.
+FTX Quant Zone is where you can natively automate your crypto trading based on quite a lot of parameters.

 Here’s a simple rule that lets you buy a high volume breakout:

-You can go much farther than that though.
-Click the question mark icon next the rule field and you’ll get the manual with all of the rules that are currently implemented.
+To add parameters, click the question mark icon next the rule field.
+You’ll get the manual with all of the rules that are currently implemented.

 Bitfinex currently does not offer an automation tool for trading.
 They do offer two related products though: